danielchg/encryption-at-rest-blog/README.md

 2. **LVM Storage installation**

-You can install LVM Storage Operator on a SNO 4.13 by using the Operator Lifecycle Manager (OLM).
-This can be done by using the OpenShift Container Platform web console or the OpenShift command-line interface (CLI) by applying the following resources:
+You can install LVM Storage Operator on a 4.13 SNO by applying the following resources using the Operator Lifecycle Manager (OLM) in the OpenShift Container Platform web console or the OpenShift command-line interface (CLI):

 ```yaml
 $ cat << EOF | oc apply -f -